Gravel cycling: Racing rules and culture

+The culture of gravel biking has been a reason it has grown in popularity.
+Gravel races rarely call for a team of coaches and bicycle technicians.
+Gravel riders are generally focused on getting through a course rather than maintaining a pace during races.
+This gives way to camaraderie on the trail, and caters to a fun and relaxed atmosphere that is not always present in road and mountain bike races.

+Regions

 United States

 The revival started in the Mid-West of the USA, where gravel cycling evolved from cyclists riding long stretches of gravel and fire roads.

 Some precursors to gravel racing in its current form include road races like the Tour of the Battenkill and Boulder–Roubaix (named after Paris–Roubaix) which are road races with gravel sections.

 One of the premiere gravel races, Unbound Gravel in Emporia, Kansas (formerly called Dirty Kanza), started in 2006 and is 200 mi long.

-This race is a good example of how much gravel biking has grown in recent years: in 2006 there was a total of 34 riders that participated in the 200 mi race.
+Unbound Gravel is a good example of how much gravel biking has grown in recent years: in 2006 there was a total of 34 riders that participated in the 200 mi race.
 In June 2019, 2,750 riders lucky enough to be picked from a lottery crossed the start line of the Dirty Kanza 200 and organizers had to introduce other mileage categories.
+Lifetime Fitness expanded their sponsorship in Gravel racing by creating a circuit in 2022 that Unbound Gravel is a part of along with other Lifetime owned races, the Life Time Grand Prix.
+This series in the inaugural series had $250,000 with 30 athletes in each the men's and women's field.
+The series has become the premier gravel racing series in the US with many international riders participating.